smnorris/bcdata/README.rst

 Projections / CRS
 -------------------------
-Several projections are available on request from the Download Service, but this tool does not support this option, all data are downloaded as the default BC Albers (which should generally be EPSG:3005).
+Several projections are available on request from the Download Service, but this tool does not support this option, all data are downloaded as the default CRS (BC Albers, which should generally be EPSG:3005).

 Use some other tool to reproject your downloads.